-This drilling program follows the release of the company's Oropesa Economic Study in May 2020, which positioned the project as a low cost, globally significant new tin development with a prospective annual production of 2,440 tonnes of tin-in-concentrate over a 14-year mine life (4).
+The company's drilling program follows the release of the company's Oropesa Economic Study in May 2020, which positioned the project as a low cost, globally significant new tin development with a prospective annual production of 2,440 tonnes of tin-in-concentrate over a 14-year mine life ^{3}.
+The Economic Study was completed with a tin price of USD\$19,750 per tonne.
+The LME spot tin price is currently over USD\$26,000 per tonne (www.LME.com - 16th March 2021).